elunna/nerfhack-changelog/README.md

 * Imported 3 mines end variants (THEM)

 ### Oracle
+* The Oracle level now appears from levels 8-11.
 * Ported Oracle variations 2 and 3 (Splice)
+* Allow dungeon features to generate in the Oracle level.

 ### Temple to Moloch level
 * Ported from SLASH'EM
 * Gargoyles replace the statue gargoyles in the original map.
+* Winged gargoyles replace 4 of the original gargoyles.
 * 2 ghoul mages were added.

 ### Lost Tomb level